-We recently cycled from Newbury to Reading along the Kennet and Avon cycle route.
+Looking for a flat family friendly cycle route in Berkshire?
+Then why not cycle from Newbury to Reading along the Kennet and Avon cycle route.
 This is part of Sustrans route 4, and for most of the way follows the canal towpath.
-It’s a 19 mile stretch and, happily for the kids, flat all of the way.
+It’s a 19 mile stretch but easily shortened if you prefer a shorter ride.

 Once in Newbury we followed the signs to the Wharf to pick up the cycle trail.
 We’d managed to coincide our ride with a waterways festival, so the first mile out of Newbury had plenty of walkers and families out for the afternoon.

 After a couple of miles the Sustrans route leaves the canal towpath and takes you through Thatcham.
 Whilst you are still on a dedicated cycle path it is initially next to a very busy road, past houses and industrial units.
-It wasn’t the scenic and relaxing ride that I had in mind!
-An alternative is to stay on the towpath and walk with your bicycles (as it turns into a footpath only), or perhaps start the route from Thatcham railway station where it picks up the canal path again.
+Not the scenic and relaxing ride that I had in mind!
+An alternative is to stay on the towpath and walk (as it turns into a footpath only), or perhaps start the route from Thatcham railway station where it picks up the canal path again.